All Episodes

 And you loved the Sopranos.

-I went back and I watched some Sopranos episodes from every season.
+I guarantee, if you go back and you look at, and I, when Gandalfini passed away, I did, I went back and I watched some Sopranos episodes from every season.

 And I don't think Sopranos got anywhere near this show in terms of things that happen, language.

-Some of the stuff I could tell you everything that happened on the Sopranos.
+Some of the stuff, I could tell you everything that happened on the Sopranos.

-There's not much that happened in that show, I'd be afraid to recount.
+I would not be nervous in describing, there's not much that happened on that show, I'd be afraid to recount.

 But there's stuff.

-If you haven't seen Ray Donovan, there's stuff I can't tell you without violating decency standards like like crazy.
+If you haven't seen Ray Donovan, there's stuff I can't tell you without violating decency standards like crazy.

-So this it the show prep and and and talking about cultural things, it bothers me, and yet here I am watching this show.
+So the show prepping and talking about cultural things, it bothers me.

 It bothers me.

-And I I bothers me for the country.
+And it bothers me for the country.

-That's all like so much of what's going on.
+So much of what's going on does.

 And I didn't because something about it made me realize that it'll help me make a point that I have been making about the cultural depravity that's taking place.